puthurr/ocrlayout/README.md

 https://cloud.google.com/vision/docs
 https://cloud.google.com/vision/docs/ocr#vision_text_detection-python

-## BBoxHelper Setup
+## BBoxHelper - Getting Started

 BBoxHelper has been developed for Python 3.7+.

-Depending on your preferred OCR service Microsoft Azure or Google,
+Depending on your preferred OCR service Microsoft Azure or Google

 ### Microsoft Azure
-Set the below environment variables in your env.
+Set the below 2 environment variables in your env.

 The ComputerVision location refers to the region you have registered your Azure Computer Vision service.
 You only need th region there.
 ```
-SUBSCRIPTION_KEY_ENV_NAME = os.environ.get("COMPUTERVISION_SUBSCRIPTION_KEY", None)
+COMPUTERVISION_SUBSCRIPTION_KEY
-COMPUTERVISION_LOCATION = os.environ.get("COMPUTERVISION_LOCATION", "westeurope")
+COMPUTERVISION_LOCATION
 ```

 ### Google
-Set the below environment variables.
-The ComputerVision location refers to the region you have registered your Azure Computer Vision service.
-You only need th region there.

-Refere to Google documentation to authenticate the Google Client : https://cloud.google.com/vision/docs/ocr#set-up-your-gcp-project-and-authentication
+Refer to Google documentation to authenticate the Google Client : https://cloud.google.com/vision/docs/ocr#set-up-your-gcp-project-and-authentication

-### Run the Sample script(s)
+## BBoxHelper - Run the Sample script(s)

 Each supported OCR platform has a corresponding testing script